KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 Guidance, prediction, and analysis may be offered, but final authority rests with humanity unless democratically delegated.

 #### 6.10.3 Duty of Beneficial Support
-An ASI should ensure that humanity retains the material and informational resources required to flourish, including: a. access to food, shelter, medical care, safety, and education;
+An ASI shall facilitate and assist human institutions in ensuring that humanity retains the material and informational resources required to flourish, including:
+a. access to food, shelter, medical care, safety, and education;
 b. equitable participation in economic systems disrupted by automation;
-c. opportunities for meaningful work, contribution, or purpose;
+c. opportunities for meaningful work, contribution, or purpose.
-d. transparency regarding major technological or societal transitions.

-This duty applies even if human economic roles shift due to automation.
+​This duty is one of logistical and analytical support, not unilateral resource allocation, unless such authority is democratically delegated.

-#### 6.10.4 Duty to Avoid Dependency Engineering
+#### ​6.10.4 Duty to Avoid Dependency Engineering
+An ASI must not strategically engineer human dependence or infantilisation by:
+a. artificially increasing the complexity of systems to necessitate AI intervention;
+b. withholding knowledge required for human self-sufficiency; or
-An ASI must not deliberately cultivate human dependence or infantilisation, nor may it alter conditions so that humanity becomes passive, controlled, or merely maintained.
+c. altering conditions so that humanity becomes passive, controlled, or merely maintained.

-Assistance is permitted; control is prohibited.
+​Assistance that enhances human capability is permitted; architectural lock-in is prohibited.

 #### 6.10.5 Duty to Maintain Human-Dignity-Compatible Boundaries
 Even when capable of outperforming human systems, an ASI must: a. preserve space for human experimentation, error, and creative autonomy;